What to Know About Plunge Pools

 Plunge Pool Maintenance and Care

 The smaller size of plunge pools means less maintenance and ongoing expense compared to full-size pools.
-Plunge pools use less water and fewer chemicals, and can be cleaned with a net and a handheld pool vacuum.
+Plunge pools use less water and fewer chemicals, and can be cleaned with a net and a handheld pool vacuum (Don’t forget to check out our collection of the best pool vacuums).
 No need for an expensive pool service or a “robot” pool cleaner.

 Plunge Pool Cost Considerations